-□ Error Conversion
+Error Conversion

-A new keyword, &error, is provided to allow users to convert most run-time errors into expression failure.
+The keyword &error controls the conversion of potential run-time errors into expression failure.
 It behaves like &trace: if it is zero, the default value, errors are handled as usual.
 If it is non-zero, errors are treated as failure and &error is decremented.